 Are you a tow truck operator?

-Ontario announced changes to the CVOR registration system which will require ALL tow truck operators who use Ontario roads to obtain a CVOR before January 1, 2017.
+Ontario has changed the CVOR registration system which requires ALL tow truck operators who use Ontario roads to obtain a CVOR.
 Click here for more information.

 What is an Ontario Commercial Vehicle Operator’s Registration – CVOR?